Word equations in linear space: Space consumption

 \subsection{Pair compression strategy}

-As we assume that \algsolveeqlin{} chooses the nondeterministic choices according to the solution, the space consumption of a particular run depends solely on the choices of the consecutive partitions chosen during pair compression.
-Below we describe a strategy that yields linear one.
+We assume that \algsolveeqlin{} makes the nondeterministic choices according to the solution, thus the space consumption of a particular non-deterministic execution depends only on the choices of the partitions during pair compression, called \emph{a strategy}.
+We describe a strategy leading to a linear-space sage.